-There are certain exemptions from the prohibitions, in particular to the provision of services intended for the exclusive use of entities established in Russia that are owned by, or solely or jointly controlled by, an entity incorporated or constituted under the law (i) of an EU Member State, (ii) of a country member of the European Economic Area, or (iii) of Switzerland, the US, Japan, the UK, South Korea, Australia, Canada, New Zealand or Norway (so-called "partner countries").
+There are certain exemptions from the afore-mentioned prohibitions, inter alia:

+- Until 20 June 2024, the afore-mentioned prohibitions shall not apply to the sale, supply, transfer, export or provision of services intended for the exclusive use of entities established in Russia that are owned by, or solely or jointly controlled by, an entity incorporated or constituted under the law (1) of an EU Member State, (2) of a country member of the European Economic Area, or (3) of Switzerland, the US, Japan, the UK, South Korea, Australia, Canada, New Zealand or Norway (so-called "partner countries") (by Council Regulation (EU) 2023/2878 of 18 December 2023 this exemption, which previously was not limited to 20 June 2024, was amended; as of 20 June 2024, there is only a licensing power for EU Member State authorities in such situations). - With respect to the prohibition on selling, supplying, transferring, exporting, or providing certain software for the management of enterprises and software for industrial design and manufacture as listed in Annex XXXIX to Council Regulation (EU) No. 833/2014, an exemption applies to transactions that are strictly necessary for the termination by 20 March 2024 of contracts which are not compliant with this prohibition concluded before 19 December 2023, or of ancillary contracts necessary for the execution of such contracts.

 In addition, there are certain limited licensing powers for the EU Member State authorities.
+Inter alia, the EU Member State authorities may authorise the
-Inter alia, the EU Member State authorities may authorise the provision of services if this is strictly necessary for the setting-up, certification or evaluation of a firewall which (1) removes the control by a designated person or entity over the assets of a non-designated EU entity, and (2) ensures that no further funds or economic resources accrue to the benefit of the designated person or entity;

-- continuation of the provision of services until 31 March 2024 if this is strictly necessary for the divestment from Russia or the wind-down of business activities in Russia, provided that the following conditions are fulfilled: (1) such services are provided to and for the exclusive benefit of the entities resulting from the divestment; and (2) there are no reasonable grounds to believe that the services might be provided, directly or indirectly, to the Russian government or a military end-user or have a military end-use in Russia; - provision of legal advisory services until 31 March 2024 which are legally required for the completion of a sale or transfer of proprietary rights directly or indirectly owned by entities established in Russia in an entity established in the EU.
+- provision of services if this is strictly necessary for the setting-up, certification or evaluation of a firewall which (1) removes the control by a designated person or entity over the assets of a non-designated EU entity, and (2) ensures that no further funds or economic resources accrue to the benefit of the designated person or entity; - continuation of the provision of services until 31 July 2024 if this is strictly necessary for the divestment from Russia or the wind-down of business activities in Russia, provided that the following conditions are fulfilled: (1) such services are provided to and for the exclusive benefit of the entities resulting from the divestment; and (2) there are no reasonable grounds to believe that the services might be provided, directly or indirectly, to the Russian government or a military end-user or have a military end-use in Russia; - provision of legal advisory services until 31 March 2024 which are legally required for the completion of a sale or transfer of proprietary rights directly or indirectly owned by entities established in Russia in an entity established in the EU.